dpla-attic/Metadata-Analysis-Workshop/Bash.md

 $ cd ..
 ```

-*Exercise - Try Exploring on Your Own*

-Take 5 minutes to move around the computer, get used to moving in and out of directories, see how different file types appear in the Unix shell.
-Be sure to use the `pwd` and `cd` commands, and the different flags for the `ls` command you learned so far.

-If you run Windows, also try typing `explorer .` to open Explorer for the current directory (the single dot means "current directory").
-If you're on Mac or Linux, try `open .` instead.
+If at some point you want to open where you are in your Bash shell in a GUI finder, on Mac or Linux, you can type `open .` (the single dot means your current location).
+On Windows, also try typing `explorer .` to open Explorer for the current directory.

-#### mkdir, mkdir -p
+#### Make Direcotry : `mkdir`

 As well as navigating directories, we can interact with files on the command line: we can read them, open them, run them, and even edit them.